dapengchen123/crf_affinity/README.md

-## We are recruiting Research Intern and Full-time Researcher in Sensetime
+<font color="red">We are recruiting Research Intern and Full-time Researcher in Sensetime</font>

 Our research focused on large-scale (city-level) person re-ID and Face recognition.
 We have sufficient computational resources and experienced computer vision research and engineering team.